 The Student Challenge application process consists of three phases.
-In the first phase, teams are required to submit a 30-slide pitch presentation deck and 90-second video presentation that addresses the Akola business challenge.
-The application deadline for phase one is September 20, 2019.
+In the first phase, teams are required to submit a 25-30 slide pitch presentation deck and 90-second video presentation that addresses the business challenge.
+The application deadline for phase one is October 15, 2020.
 There will be a review period during which teams will be evaluated by retail judges at various companies.

 A maximum of 10 teams will be selected to advance to the second phase.
-In phase two, teams will revise their presentations, submit part 2 of the business challenge and complete Q&A interviews with a group of retail judges.
-Part 2 will be announced once the teams have been selected.
-The interviews, revised presentations and part 2 of the challenge will be evaluated by a second group of retail judges.
+In phase two, teams will revise their pitch decks and videos and complete Q&A interviews with a group of retail judges.
+The interviews and revised pitch decks and videos will be evaluated by a second group of retail judges.

-March - April, 2019: Gather your team of 2 -4 people and start familiarizing yourself with the case study.
+May-June 2020: Gather your team of 2 - 4 people and start familiarizing yourself with the case study.
 Be sure to talk with your advisor about how to get selected as the team(s) to represent your school.
-Team members must be sophomores, juniors or seniors enrolled full-time at a University Member school at the time when the scholarship is presented in January 2020
+Team members must be sophomores, juniors or seniors enrolled full-time at a University Member school at the time when the scholarship is presented in January 2021

-October 14, 2019: We’ll announce the semi-finalists who have made it through to the second round.
-All teams will receive their overall score and feedback on their proposal.
-Semi-finalists will have a chance to revise their pitch presentations and pitch videos based on feedback from round one judges, and will be assigned part 2 of the Challenge.
+November 3, 2020: We’ll announce the semi-finalists who have made it through to the second round.
+Up to ten teams will advance to this round.
+All teams will receive their overall score and feedback on their pitch.
+Semi-finalists will have a chance to revise their pitch decks pitch videos based on feedback from round one judges.

-November 12, 2019 - November 26, 2019: During these two weeks, each Round 2 team will take part in a teleconference Q&A session with retail judges, who will ask questions about their pitch presentations.
+November 23 - December 4, 2020: During these two weeks, each Round 2 team will take part in a virtual Q&A session with retail judges, who will ask questions about their pitch presentations.

-December 3, 2019: We’ll announce which three teams have made it to the final.
-Pack your bags!
-You’re coming to New York (and we’re paying for your tickets!).
+December 9, 2020: We’ll announce which three teams have made it to the final round.
 Teams will have a final chance to revise their pitch presentations and videos.

 How your submission will be scored.